mappconnect/mapp-connect-client-js/README.md

-Send contact profile to be processed by Mapp Connect and saved by Engage
+## Send contact profile to be processed by Mapp Connect and saved by Engage

 mcc.sendUser("{\"email\":\"test@xx.xx\"}");

 Each operation can be triggered by sendXxxx method on the client, for now each of them expects the full JSON payload to be provided as an argument.
+*Email
+*Sms
+*Push
+*Transaction
+*Automation

+Check list of API's in right menu to check required fields for every event.